muratk3n/thirdwave/en/tweets/2021/week2.md

 ---

-"@ggreenwald

-I wonder how many people subserviently cheering Jeff Bezos, Tim Cook and Google billionaires for destroying Parler a) have ever been on Parler, b) know anything about it besides what CNN & NBC censors have shown them, & c) compared the hate speech there to what's on FB & YouTube"

----

 Troubling aspects here, Big Tech individual comps are trying to outdo eachother, once ban starts they all go for it, not to be outdone.